SuGerMarLo/Individual_Assignment_2/README.md

 ^^^ LightingToonRamp method

-I then added the background on a plane above and a moving cube to act as a ship by using the old input system and clamping it to stop it from going on land.
+I then added the background on a plane above and a moving cube (with WASD) to act as a ship by using the old input system and clamping it to stop it from going on land.

 ![Moving Ship](https://user-images.githubusercontent.com/116387786/228319872-c305e173-97ef-45b4-83bf-56622b26bd71.png)